blixt/first-aid/README.md

 - [ ] Introduce ways to clear the context window (effective memory)
 - [ ] Add a server layer that can run / synchronize multiple instances of an agent
 - [ ] Solve for session based tools, such as long-running command line tools
+- [ ] Answer the question of asking the LLM to write a script vs. use tools
+  - Or both... maybe?

 ## Tool ideas